mne-tools/mne-python/doc/manual/source_localization/forward.rst

 One possibility to make a grand average over several runs of a experiment is to average the data across runs and average the forward solutions accordingly.
-For this purpose, :ref:`mne_average_forward_solutions` computes a weighted average of several forward solutions.
-The program averages both MEG and EEG forward solutions.
+For this purpose, :func:`mne.average_forward_solutions` computes a weighted average of several forward solutions.
+The function averages both MEG and EEG forward solutions.
 Usually the EEG forward solution is identical across runs because the electrode locations do not change.